IBM/create-and-deploy-memcached-operator-using-go/INTERMEDIATE_TUTORIAL.md

 # Explanation of Memcached operator code

 This article offers a detailed look at how the Memcached custom controller code works, describing the logic of the custom controller code from the [Develop and Deploy a Memcached Operator on OpenShift Container Platform](https://github.ibm.com/TT-ISV-org/operator/blob/main/BEGINNER_TUTORIAL.md) tutorial.
-If you understand the low-level functions needed to write your own operator, you will be able to develop a complex operator yourself <!--EM:  Link to advanced article where we show them how to write their own logic for an operator.-->
+If you understand the low-level functions needed to write your own operator, you will be able to develop a complex operator yourself. <!--EM:  Link to advanced article where we show them how to write their own logic for an operator.-->

 Read this article to gain deep technical knowledge about:

-* The code which enables operators to run
+* The code that enables operators to run
 * How the Reconcile loop works and how you can use it to manage Kubernetes resources
 * Basic Get, Update, and Create functions used to save resources to your Kubernetes cluster
 * KubeBuilder markers and how to use them to set role-based access control (RBAC).

-As a reminder, a controller is the core part of Kubernetes that ensures that an object's actual state matches the object's desired state.
+As a reminder, a *controller* is the core part of Kubernetes that ensures that an object's actual state matches the object's desired state.

 ## Prerequisites

 * Read the accompanying article, [Develop and deploy a Memcached operator on Red Hat OpenShift Container Platform](https://github.ibm.com/TT-ISV-org/operator/blob/main/BEGINNER_TUTORIAL.md).

 ## Outline
 1. [Reconcile function overview](#1-reconcile-function-overview)